learnk8s/learnk8s.io/src/provision-cloud-resources/content.md

 Managing resources externally has some drawbacks too, though:

 1. You need to have a strategy to keep the credentials in sync.
-You could manually copy them or have a script that does on your behalf.
+You could manually copy them or have a script that does this on your behalf.
 1. You need to create the database or message broker ahead of time.
 1. The managed serviced is deployed separately from the app.
 You can't use `kubectl apply -f` and create an entire stack with a single command.